 Transfusion is indicated to treat severe anemia.
 Infants should be considered for transfusion if symptomatic due to anemia or if a decrease in tissue oxygen delivery is suspected.
 The decision to transfuse should be based on symptoms, patient age, and degree of illness.
 Hematocrit alone should not be the deciding factor regarding transfusion because some infants may be asymptomatic with lower levels and others may be symptomatic with higher levels.

-Before the first transfusion, if not already done, maternal and fetal blood should be screened for ABO and Rh types and the presence of atypical RBC antibodies, and a DAT should be done on the infant’s RBCs.
+Within the first 4 months, before the first transfusion, if not already done, maternal and fetal blood should be tested for both ABO and Rh types determination and to detect the presence of atypical RBC antibodies.
+Antibody screening should be done on the maternal sample when available, and a DAT should be done on the infant’s RBCs.

 Exchange transfusion Exchange transfusion Jaundice is a yellow discoloration of the skin and eyes caused by hyperbilirubinemia (elevated serum bilirubin concentration).
 The serum bilirubin level required to cause jaundice varies with... read more , in which blood from the neonate is removed in aliquots in sequence with packed RBC transfusion, is indicated for some cases of hemolytic anemia with elevation of serum bilirubin, some cases of severe anemia with heart failure, and cases when infants with chronic blood loss are euvolemic.
 This procedure decreases plasma antibody titers and bilirubin levels and minimizes fluid overload.